jiggy-ai/pair/README.md

-# Pair AI
+# PAIR

-Pair AI is a GPT-based pair programming REPL that assists coders in dealing with code.
+PAIR is a GPT-based pair programming REPL that assists coders in dealing with code.

+Currently I am using GPT-4 to help build PAIR, and am open to other collaborators.

 ## Installation